 There are many reasons a Subject key needs to be rotated: either regular operating reasons like voluntary, scheduled rotation to comply with policies, security reason like a key being compromised or to keep a valid controller attestation because the controller key has been rotated.

 Subject Key’s compromised: In case the subject’s key was compromised, it cannot be used to attest the rights, and the DID controller will have to establish some authentication process of the subject that does not refer to the compromised keys.
 Once the DID Subject is authenticated, the DID controller will discover that “PKS0” has been compromised and will sign a new issuance transaction using its PKC0 key.
-The output spent from the transaction referring to the latest DID Document transaction: TXIDn becomes the input of TXf (funding Tx).
+The output spent from the transaction referring to the latest DID Document transaction: TXn becomes the input of TXf (funding Tx).
 This transaction locked the new output to the controller’s unchanged public key and the subject’s new public key.

 Subject Key’s not compromised: In all other cases the authentication of the subject via an external channel is not necessary as the old key is considered secure and DID Subject will have to use both old and new keys to attesting that it is authorized to rotate the key as well as prove that it owns the new key.